-III.
+II.
 Grading

 - A. Determining Quarterly Student Grades - 1.
-The letter grade will be used to indicate the individual level of achievement of each student in relation to attainment of course objectives. - During SY21-22, curriculum coordinators will work with teachers and other stakeholders to collaboratively create quarterly grading parameters to include percentages, appropriate short-term (formative) assignments and summative tasks by content area and/or grade level.
-Neither summative nor short-term assignment categories should exceed 70%.

-- Short-term assignments may include a variety of classwork such as independent work, individually graded group work, oral responses, and other tasks. - 4.
+The letter grade will be used to indicate the individual level of achievement of each student in relation to attainment of course objectives. - 2.
+During SY21-22, curriculum coordinators will work with teachers and other stakeholders to collaboratively create quarterly grading parameters to include percentages, appropriate short-term (formative) assignments and summative tasks by content area and/or grade level.
+Neither summative nor short-term assignment categories should exceed 70%. - Short-term assignments may include a variety of classwork such as independent work, individually graded group work, oral responses, and other tasks. - 4.
 Summative tasks may involve examinations (e.g., tests or quizzes) and tasks/projects (e.g., longer-term assignments, essays, projects).
 Both short-term assignments and summative tasks should include a variety of types of work.
-Tasks will be graded on demonstration of performance objectives, quality of work, and completeness. - 5.
-At the end of SY21-22, the parameters will be submitted for review to the Division of Academics Leadership Team.
+Tasks will be graded on demonstration of performance objectives, quality of work, and completeness.

+- 5. At the end of SY21-22, the parameters will be submitted for review to the Division of Academics Leadership Team.
 Once accepted, parameters will be reviewed by the Division of Academics Leadership Team annually.
 Parameters may or may not change annually but any changes will be made collaboratively with educators and the Division of Academics.
 Recommendations for changes to grading parameters will be subject to a comment period prior to review. - 6.
 Extra credit is not offered in Grades 6-12.
 However, students may be provided with opportunities to recover credit and demonstrate mastery through other relevant coursework.
 Opportunities should be given to students who are not passing whenever possible. - 7.
 Within the first five days of class, every teacher will distribute to their students an explanation of how students' grades will be calculated.
 This information will be made available to parents both in writing and through the learning management system.
-Prior to distribution to students, the administrator will review and approve the teacher's grading explanations. - B. Determining Final Grades and Credit Middle and High School - 1.
-Only the final grade and/or code will be retained on the Student Records Systems card. - 2.
-Final grades will be determined by translating the letter grade for each marking period using the following quality points scale:
+Prior to distribution to students, the administrator will review and approve the teacher's grading explanations. - B. Assessments for Courses Taken for High School Credit - 1.
+1.0 credit or more courses - a.
+At the end of the fourth marking period, a final assessment will be given. - b.
+Assessments may take different formats, including but not limited to, a report, capstone project, portfolio, or multiple choice test. - c.
+In high school, the quality points for the final assessment grade will constitute 1/10 of the final grade for the course. - d.
+In middle school, the assessment grade will be calculated as a grade within quarter 4. - e.
+No student is exempt from assessments, and assessments may not be taken/due before a scheduled assessment date. - f.
+Non-traditional courses may not have a final assessment or these may be scheduled for a different time. - 3.
+A student on suspension or expulsion at assessment time will be permitted to take the assessment and will remain eligible to qualify for the awarding of course credit.